metacpan/metacpan-cpan-extracted/distros/C/Cookie/README.md

 each one, but only with their value and no other attribute.

-The http client, when receiving those cookies will derive the missing cookie path to be `/my/path`, i.e. the current uri path, and will override the previously stored cookie with the same name for that host that had the path set to `/`
+The http client, when receiving those cookies will derive the missing cookie path to be `/my/path`, i.e. the current uri path, and will create a duplicate cookie from the previously stored cookie with the same name for that host, but that had the path set to `/`

-So you can create a repository and use it to store the cookies sent by the http client using [\"fetch\"](#fetch){.perl-module}, but in preparation of the server response, either use a separate repository with, for example, `my $jar_out = Cookie::Jar-`new\> or use [\"set\"](#set){.perl-module} which will still add the cookie to the repository, but also before set the `Set-Cookie` header for that cookie.
+So you can create a repository and use it to store the cookies sent by the http client using [\"fetch\"](#fetch){.perl-module}, but in preparation of the server response, either use a separate repository with, for example, `my $jar_out = Cookie::Jar-`new\> or use [\"set\"](#set){.perl-module} which will not add the cookie to the repository, but rather only set the `Set-Cookie` header for that cookie.

-        # Add Set-Cookie header for that cookie and add cookie to repository
+        # Add Set-Cookie header for that cookie, but do not add cookie to repository
         $jar->set( $cookie_object );

 delete